 Diagnosis Of Folliculitis In Children

 Physical examination is usually enough for a doctor to diagnose the condition.
-In cases where there is a discharge from a boil, the doctor may send the discharge for laboratory culture to determine the infective microorganism.
+In cases where there is a discharge from a boiler pustule, the doctor may send the discharge for laboratory culture to determine the infective microorganism.

 Treatment For Folliculitis In Children